Invariant densities for random systems of the interval: Abstract

 \section{Abstract}

 For random piecewise linear systems $T$ of the interval that are expanding on average we construct explicitly the density functions of absolutely continuous $T$-invariant measures.
 In case the random system uses only expanding maps our procedure produces all invariant densities of the system.
-Examples are provided by random $\beta$-transformations and a random L\"uroth map with a hole.
+Examples include random tent maps, random $W$-shaped maps, random $\beta$-transformations and random L\"uroth maps with a hole.